 Vancouver Island University’s main campus is located on the lower slopes of Mount Benson overlooking Nanaimo, B.C., on the east coast of Vancouver Island.
 There are also regional campuses in Duncan, Powell River and Parksville.
 “VIU exists to serve our students and the communities that look to VIU for relevant, responsive and innovative educational programs and services,” says president Ralph Nilson.
 VIU boasts small class sizes (no more than 34 students per class) and offers undergraduate degrees in the arts and sciences.
-It is also home to trades and master’s programs, continuing education studies and an extensive number of traditional and non-traditional programs, including natural resource protection, tourism management and jazz studies.
+It is also home to trades and master’s programs, continuing education studies, and an extensive number of traditional and non-traditional programs, including natural resource protection, tourism management and jazz studies.
 For those interested in coastal and marine research, there’s the Deep Bay Marine Field Station with state-of-the-art labs and a seawater tank near an estuarine ecosystem.
-Although most students hail from within the province, the university has a large international education program that attracts 1,800 students from about 80 countries to the undergraduate, graduate and ESL programs.
+Although most students hail from within the province, the university has a large international education program that attracts 2,000 students from about 90 countries to the undergraduate, graduate and ESL programs.
 One of VIU’s core values is removing barriers for those who want to access post-secondary education—the university offers initiatives such as a tuition waiver program for former youth in care, upgrading courses through adult basic education, student success coaching, and a bridging program for Indigenous students.

-• Criminology: The program incorporates the Inside Out project, which brings students together with inmates at the Nanaimo Correctional Centre to learn together.
+• Criminology: The program incorporates the Inside Out project, which brings students together with inmates at the Nanaimo Correctional Centre to learn collaboratively.

 |Minimum entering grades||Tuition||Number of students||Residence spaces|

 |Arts and Science: High school diploma; minimum grade of C in English 12

 Engineering: High school diploma; minimum grade of C+ in English 12